A power of attorney designation can give you peace of mind that your interests will be protected if something unexpected happens.

 While most people understand the value of a long-term income strategy and estate plan, many fail to consider the importance of designating a power of attorney (POA) until a serious medical event occurs.
 And at that point, it may be too late.

 This is an issue that should be addressed well in advance of when you need it.
 With a POA designation in place, somebody will be in a legal position to act on your behalf if you’re suddenly incapacitated and unable to make decisions.
-You can become incapacitated and unable to handle your own financial affairs at any age - say, in the case of an accident or an unexpected health issue - but the risk increases as you grow older, says Tara Ambrose, manager, Senior & Vulnerable Client Initiatives, at RBC Wealth Management-U.S.
+You can become incapacitated and unable to handle your own financial affairs at any age—say, in the case of an accident or an unexpected health issue—but the risk increases as you grow older, says Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S.

 A durable financial POA can step in to handle your financial matters when you’re no longer able to, or when you no longer wish to retain control.
 This is distinct from a health care POA, which only allows you to delegate important medical decisions.

 “If you’re already retired or about to be, you should give serious thought to making a power of attorney designation,” Ambrose says.